fredemmott/ahk-micmute/README.md

 ## Usage

 1. Hit `XButton1` (mouse button 4, a.k.a. 'back') to toggle mute while the button is held
 1. Hit `XButton2` (mouse button 5, a.k.a. 'forward') to toggle mute
+1. Configure your software (games, discord, skype etc) to use 'open mic'

 This effectively means that mouse button 5 switches you between 'push to talk' and 'push to mute', and mouse button 4 is the PTT/PTM button.
+It toggles system-wide mute, effectively getting you system-wide PTT/PTM when everything is set to open mic.

 ## Customization